formsandflows/PACo/README.md

 ![PACoCo-NL](https://github.com/formsandflows/PACo/assets/35654198/ee38ce20-c5e1-4f45-a9e0-db3c502ffb2b)

-Creating quality and meaningful canvas components is the main goal of PACo.
+Creating quality and meaningful canvas components is the main goal of **PACo**.

 **PACo** is added with a Power Platform solution (managed or unmanaged) and consists of the main objects:
 * The component library **PACo** containing all canvas components.